 (Liquid Crystal Display)

-The predominant display technology used in mobile phones.
+One of the major display technologies used in mobile phones.
 LCD displays have low energy requirements and are generally easy to read.

-Transmissive displays are only designed to allow or block light from a bright backlight.
-They have excellent brightness and saturation in low or medium light, but do not work well in bright light.
+Traditional LCD technology is transmissive, meaning it's designed to allow or block light from a bright backlight.
+They have excellent brightness and saturation in low or medium light, but do not always work well in bright light.

-Many newer LCD displays are "transflective", meaning they combine the best properties of both transmissive and reflective displays.
+Many modern LCD displays are "transflective", meaning they combine the properties of both transmissive and reflective displays.
 Transflective LCD displays have backlights that provide good brightness and color in dim and medium light, while also working well in bright light such as outdoors.